Pacane/blog/lib/app/resources/2015_11_14_creating_a_project.md

 --> run your app using 'dart bin/main.dart'
 ```

-You can now run the project from the command line by typing `dart bin/main.dart` and see the output:
+As you can see, `stagehand` tells you to run the app from the command line by typing `dart bin/main.dart`.
+It should print:
 > Hello world!

 It is also possible to run projects from your IDE.